RimRaider639/Lint/readme.md

 https://wide-eyed-pinafore-duck.cyclic.app/products?page=1&limit=100&sort=discounted_price&order=asc
 ```

-- Use a query with the prefix `_like` to find results with similar values for that key.
+- Use a query with the suffix `_like` to find results with similar values for that key.
 This is case sensitive.

 ```
 https://wide-eyed-pinafore-duck.cyclic.app/products?limit=20&subCategory_like=Kids